imagicbell/imagicbell.github.io/_local/posts/2021-3-14-build-my-website-style.md

      >Rapidly build modern websites without ever leaving your HTML.
      >
      >A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.

+  So we can easily understand what is behind these styles, and compose whatever css properties to achieve the desired style.

 4. I am familiar with the raw CSS styles. **Tailwindcss** pre-defines almost all the common styles in so called **utility classes**.
 So I can quickly style an element without writing any CSS code.
 Besides, VSCode has [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) to help me quickly tap utility classes.